-So, 'modes' needs that backslash, otherwise mf thinks it's the start of a source font's filename.
-Backslash ('\') and ampersand ('&') are escapes from this standard interpretation by METAFONT of the first argument.
+So, 'modes' needs that backslash, otherwise METAFONT thinks it is the start of a source font's filename.
+Backslash ('\') and ampersand ('&') are escapes from this standard interpretation by META-FONT of the first argument.
 (Ampersand is in fact only a temporary escape, as METAFONT resumes the mf filename prompting attitude as soon as a base is read.)

-4. mf186 \mode=localfont input pics ⇒ weird effect:
+4. mf186 \mode=localfont input pics \implies weird effect: